pointov/xmrig-mod/README.md

 On testing Stage

 # Mod Features
-* Stop Mining when Task Manager is oppen
+* Pause mining when Task Manager is oppen resume mining when Task Manager is closed

 * Drop to appdata
 * Protect file
 * Protect process